 They should be filled with advice, ideas, and even hacks that may help parents and students for the new school year.
 Yes, you ultimately want to sell something with back to school guides, but the main focus should be the educational content.
 It’s about what the reader needs.

-For example, in August 2017, I was trying to help an air freshener company sell their products by linking to them on Amazon within a blog post.
+For example, in August 2017, I was trying to help an air freshener company sell its products by linking to them on Amazon through a blog post.
 However, the post was not directly about their products.
-What I did instead was wrote a list of must haves for your college dorm room, and one of the items on the list was air fresheners from the company I was promoting.
+What I did instead was wrote a list of must-haves for your college dorm room, and one of the items on the list was air fresheners from the company I was promoting.
 The post was informative, but not salesy.
-Therein lies the not so secret recipe for successful back to school guides.
+Therein lies the not-so-secret recipe for successful back to school guides.

 You want to help the reader learn something.

 With any luck, they will reward you for giving them that information with a sale.
 So, now that you know your guide should not be a full-blown sales pitch, what can you include in yours to gain traffic for your website?